maldoinc/wireup/docs/pages/integrations/flask/index.md

 ### Initialize the integration

-First, [create a sync container](../../container.md) with your injectables:
+First, [create a sync container](../../container.md) with your dependencies:

 ```python
 from flask import Flask